 Hug Me Bunny Lovey by Nicole Chase

-She still carries it around with her and sleeps with her at night time.
-She's loyal to her bunny and her bunny is loyal to her.
+She still carries it around with her and sleeps with it at night.
+She's loyal to her bunny, and her bunny is loyal to her.

-This amigurumi hoodie bunny is one of my very first designs but still proves to be one of my most popular designs on the blog.
+This amigurumi hoodie bunny is one of my very first designs, but it still proves to be one of my most popular designs on the blog.
 Growing up in high school, I lived in hoodies.
 Actually, I still do.

 Who doesn't want to lounge around in their hoodie all day?
 This handmade bunny certainly does.

 Does anyone else remember Miffy growing up?
-This little bunny that always had an X for a mouth was one of those characters that could be mistaken to be part of the Sanrio crew.
+This little bunny that always had an X for a mouth was one of those characters that could be mistaken for being part of the Sanrio crew.

 Watch out for your carrot garden!
 This is one of the more realistic-looking amigurumi bunnies I've seen.
 Depending on what kind of mood to build at home, this adorable amigurumi bunny will fit in just right with your Peter Rabbit nursery décor.